mwiedmann/cx16CodingInC/Chapter07-MapBase/README.md

 Run `main.c` to see the entire screen filled with `@` symbols of different colors.

 ## T256C - 256 Color Mode for 1 bpp
 By setting bit 3 (T256C) of `0x9F34 L1_CONFIG`, you can enable 256 color mode for 1 bpp Color Depth.
-This allows you to specify a 256 foreground color only rather than a 16 color foreground and background color.
+This allows you to specify a 256 foreground color only, rather than a 16 color foreground and background color.
 There is no background color in this mode.
 For all other Color Depth modes, the T256C bit is ignored.
 Once this is set, the MapBase works the same way except the 2nd byte for each entry is a 0-255 palette index.

 <table>
 	<tr>